uraikus/Uraikus/index.md

 # Personal Projects

+[PatrickTrester.com](https://patricktrester.com) - My personal site where I review books that I'm reading.
+It's built on the Edge, where each page is compiled and stored in a Google Bucket.
+Each page is then cached all over the world for a fast response and Search Engine Optimization.

 [Uraikus IDE](https://ide.uraik.us) - An IDE that minifies and singlefies projects into a single .html file with a virtual file system.
 I use this on various networks that can be hard to acquire better software.

 [Post Scrambler](https://scrambler.uraik.us) - This essentially makes memes that are designed to be hard to read by AI.